techidaily/site-ios-location-track/source/_posts/how-to-track-apple-iphone-15-plus-by-phone-number-drfone-by-drfone-virtual-ios.md

 ![Start Monitoring](https://images.wondershare.com/drfone/article/2016/12/14827039946916.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Tracking a lost phone can be fun and at the same time a daunting task.
 The outcome or the general experience of tracking a lost phone will solely depend on the methods applied in the overall process.
 As we have seen in this article, though many people may argue that it is possible to track an iPhone by the number it is evident that the overall process can be problematic and in most cases, impossible.
 The only way out of tracking and finding your phone is by using the IMEI number.
 Any other number used for iPhone tracking purposes will only be for gathering information for investigative reasons.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Intercept Text Messages on Apple iPhone 15 Plus